Jibril Rajoub: 1985–1993

 In 1985, Rajoub was one of 1,150 Arab prisoners freed in exchange for three Israeli hostages held by the PFLP-GC.
 He was soon rearrested for resuming militant activities, and was interrogated and placed in solitary confinement.
 He was hospitalized after a 30-day hunger strike.
 After his recovery, he returned to prison, and was released seven months later.
 In September 1986, he was arrested again for militant activity, and was imprisoned until March 1987.

 Rajoub continued to work with Fatah cells in the West Bank.
 He was arrested for his activities during the First Intifada in December 1987, and was deported to Lebanon in January 1988.
-He relocated to Tunis, Tunisia, where he was an advisor on the intifada to Fatah deputy leader Khalil al-Wazir.
+He relocated to Tunis, Tunisia, where he was an advisor on the Intifada to Fatah deputy leader Khalil al-Wazir.
 After Wazir's assassination by Israeli commandos, he became a close lieutenant of Arafat, and was allegedly behind a 1992 plot to assassinate Ariel Sharon.

-1994–present
+1994–2022

 In 1994, Rajoub was allowed to return to the West Bank following the signing of the Oslo Accords.
 He served as head of the Preventive Security Force until 2002, and Yasser Arafat appointed him as his national security advisor in 2003.
 During his tenure, he was accused of using the force to quash political dissent and harass political opponents of Arafat and the Palestinian National Authority, including the use of torture.
 During the Oslo years, he criticized the growing influence of religious fundamentalism in Palestinian society schools, and launched a major crackdown on Hamas and the Islamic Jihad Movement.

 Since 2006 Rajoub has been President of the Palestinian Football Association.
 He is also President of the Palestine Olympic Committee, Head of the PLO Supreme Council for Sport and Youth Affairs and Chairman of the Palestinian Scout Association.
 He was awarded the Mohammed Bin Rashid Al Maktoum Creative Sports Award for sports administrative creativity in 2013.

 In an interview which aired on Palestinian Authority TV on September 23, 2011 (as a response to a speech by U.S. President Barack Obama at the UN regarding Palestinian independence as translated by MEMRI), Rajoub sharply criticized Obama, stating that "Obama's speech was idiotic.
 It did not even reflect the US policy or the doctrine they employed in the past.
 It sounded like a speech of a student leader in a university, rather than the speech of a leader of a superpower."

 In June 2012, as head of the Palestine Olympic Committee, Rajoub called a request for a minute of silence to remember the 11 Israeli athletes murdered at the Munich Olympics in the Munich Massacre by Palestinian terrorists in 1972 "racist".